 Your chosen floor product should be selected with care and consideration.
-Whilst the cost should be considered, we do not recommend picking the cheapest or the most expensive, our products have been developed and manufactured to meet the specification and requirement for a range of floors and environments, therefore, you should select your floor paint to meet you specific needs and expectations.
+Whilst the cost should be considered, we do not recommend picking the cheapest or the most expensive, our products have been developed and manufactured to meet the specification and requirement for a range of floors and environments. therefore, you should select your floor paint to meet your specific needs and expectations.

 The weak top layer of concrete is known as laitance.
 This is produced by excess bleed water when trowelling the finish, or through the spraying of extra water, a method commonly used to smoothen the concrete.
 Concrete dust is a clear sign of excess laitance.

 To test for laitance that isn’t visible in the form of concrete dust, we recommend using a screwdriver to scratch the surface.
 The screwdriver should glide across the concrete without it crumbling or loosening any particles.